 Consider including a detailed description of each relevant education item by listing the institution’s name and program in chronological order, beginning with the most recent one.

-Additional tips to make your profile stand out
+Pro tips to make your profile stand out

-You may find inspiration viewing other freelancers’ profiles, but remember to make your profile original and unique.
+You may find inspiration in viewing other freelancers’ profiles, but remember to make your profile original and unique.